-Lynda Wilson was first elected to the House of Representatives in 2014 and the Senate in 2016.
+Lynda Wilson was elected to the House of Representatives in 2014 and to the Senate in 2016.
 She brings a wealth of real-world knowledge to the Legislature.
 Lynda has years of experience in the private sector, a strong commitment to community service, and a passion for reform.
 In addition to graduating with honors from Evergreen High School and attending Clark College, Lynda is a graduate of the Jennifer Dunn Leadership Institute.

 Lynda and her husband, Tracy, are owners in DeWils Industries, a third generation manufacturing business serving the United States, Canada, and Japan.
 Additionally, Lynda has an extensive background in banking.
 Through her experiences operating a family-owned business, Lynda has first-hand knowledge of the issues many entrepreneurs face in Washington.
 She is committed to increasing job opportunities, holding government accountable, and reducing unnecessary regulations that hold the economy back.

 Growing up on military bases in the United States and Germany while her dad served in the Air Force, Lynda learned early on the importance of service.
 Whether it was volunteering in her children’s schools, or grassroots organizations, Lynda has always led through service.

 She has volunteered with the Southwest Washington Search and Rescue Team, C-Tran Citizen’s Advisory Committee, National Federation of Independent Business Leadership Council, Association of Washington Business Government Affairs Committee, and through her business is a sponsor of the Clark County Veteran’s Court Board.
 Lynda is also a past chair of the Clark County Republican Party.